ewjay/fapiwiki/FAPI_Meeting_Notes_2022-06-15_Atlantic.rst

 Canada (Gail)
 -----------------
 * Two sessions with Dept. of Finance.
+(Abraham Tachjian & others)
+* Abraham is the open banking lead (https://www.canada.ca/en/department-finance/news/2022/03/government-moves-forward-with-open-banking-and-names-a-lead.html)
+* Mostly Q and A on OIDF response
+* Doing due diligence on standards and organizations
+* Will hold discussions with members in both FDX and FAPI

 EU DIW ARF (Gail)
 ------------------
-* June 9 meeting.
+* Torsten, Gail and Nat had meeting on June 9 with European Commission member
+* Discussed how OIDF work can fit into architecture

 FDX (Rifaat/Joseph)
 --------------------